-64 Rom 12:19 "Do not take revenge, my friends, but leave room for God's wrath, for it is written: 'It is mine to avenge; I will repay,' says the Lord."
+70 Rom 12:19 "Do not take revenge, my friends, but leave room for God's wrath, for it is written: 'It is mine to avenge; I will repay,' says the Lord."

-This does not contradict the doctrine of disfellowshipping.
+71 This does not contradict the doctrine of disfellowshipping.
 The goal of disfellowshipping a Christian is to bring the Christian to repentance, 2 Thess.
 3:14-15, not to punish sin.

-Now 1 Corinthians 5:12-13 does enjoin us to judge those within the church, meaning that we should use godly judgment to judge whether our brother is living such an immoral life as to jeopardize his salvation.
+$^{^{72}}$ Now 1 Corinthians 5:12-13 does enjoin us to judge those within the church, meaning that we should use Godly judgment to judge whether our brother is living such an immoral life as to jeopardize his salvation.
 This concept applies, of course, to unrepentant sin, where the Christian must change his conduct to retain his relationship with God.
 Thus, a spouse who continues in the same wicked behaviors that destroyed the first marriage may well be appropriately disfellowshipped by the church in an effort to rescue the second marriage.
 This is not punishment, but sound pastoring.
 See further on this subject in The Holy Spirit & Revolutionary Grace.

-Christian, no longer accountable to God for his sin, if he is truly penitent.
+I should add that whatever I've said regarding a wrongful remarriage is also true regarding a murder.
+How does the Bible say that we should deal with a Christian who is guilty of murder?
+Plainly, a Christian guilty of murder may be accepted as a forgiven Christian, no longer accountable to God for his sin, if he is truly penitent.
 This is so even though he can't bring his victim back to life and can't undo the pain he's caused the victim's family.
-Allowing a murderer to be forgiven by the mere expedient of repentance hardly condones the murder - rather, it is the very definition of grace.
-And there is no imaginable reason that grace should be denied a penitent divorcee but granted a penitent murderer.
+Allowing a murderer to be forgiven by the mere expedient of repentance hardly condones the murder-rather, it is the very definition of grace.
+And there is no imaginable reason that grace should be denied a penitent divorce or granted a penitent murderer.